2025 Michigan State Spartans football team

-The 2025 Michigan State Spartans football team represents Michigan State University as a member of the Big Ten Conference during the 2025 NCAA Division I FBS football season.
-The Spartans play their home games at Spartan Stadium located in East Lansing, Michigan, and are led by second-year head coach Jonathan Smith.
-After beating Youngstown State, the Spartans had their first back to back 3–0 starts since the 2006 and 2007 seasons.
+The 2025 Michigan State Spartans football team represented Michigan State University as a member of the Big Ten Conference during the 2025 NCAA Division I FBS football season.
+The Spartans played their home games at Spartan Stadium located in East Lansing, Michigan, and were led by second-year head coach Jonathan Smith.

+After beating Youngstown State on September 3, Smith became the first Spartan head coach to start his first two seasons 3–0.
+However, the Spartans lost their next eight games before winning their final game of the season to finish the season 4–8, 1–8 in Big Ten play.

+On November 30, the school fired Smith after two seasons.
+Shortly thereafter, the school named former Northwestern head coach Pat Fitzgerald the team's new coach.